-We work on multidisciplinary approaches to problems in highly mobile communications, cognitive radio, RF, and millimetre-wave and terahertz technologies.
+We work on multidisciplinary approaches to problems in highly mobile communications, cognitive radio, radio frequency, and millimetre-wave and terahertz technologies.

-Achievements include radio interference management algorithms for future LTE networks, and the development of system-critical components for the Square Kilometre Array radio telescope.
+Our latest achievements include creating radio interference management algorithms for future Long-Term Evolution (LTE) networks, and the development of system-critical components for the Square Kilometre Array radio telescope.

-We are experts in this field and cover all aspects related to communications.
+We are experts in this field and our research activity covers all aspects related to communications.

 Some specific areas we focus on are: